20+ Natural Swimming Holes Near Greenville, SC: Beautiful and Refreshing (2026)

 Hidden Falls

 However appealing the Reedy River may be on a hot day, it is not safe for swimming.
-Bacteria levels are tested regularly, and results from sections in Travelers Rest all the way through Mauldin to Waterloo are in excess of federal standards.
+Officials test bacteria levels regularly, and results from sections in Travelers Rest all the way through Mauldin to Waterloo are in excess of federal standards.

 Despite its pleasant appearance, the Reedy River is contaminated with high concentrations of harmful bacteria that can cause serious infections to humans.

-For these reasons wading, swimming, and climbing on the rocks in Falls Park and Cedar Falls Park are prohibited, and you would be smart to keep children and pets out of the river.
+For these reasons, wading, swimming, and climbing on the rocks in Falls Park and Cedar Falls Park are prohibited.
+You would be smart to keep children and pets out of the river.

-Sandy beaches, natural sliding shoals, waterfall pools – it’s easy enough to stay out of the Reedy when you’ve got all these options!
-Whether you need a break from the sweltering humidity, are looking for a day trip with a cool-down at the end, or just want to take a refreshing dip without the chlorine, there’s something in the Upstate for everyone.
+Sandy beaches, natural sliding shoals, waterfall pools.
+It’s easy enough to stay out of the Reedy when you’ve got all these options!
+Whether you need a break from the sweltering humidity, are looking for a day trip with a cool-down at the end, or just want to take a refreshing dip without the chlorine, there’s something in Upstate SC and WNC for everyone.

 Where to go swimming and play in splash pads near Greenville, SC.